 Don’t allow your body to get to the point when you are listening to it that you are thirsty, because you should already be drinking lots of water before you get to that point.
 Feet aching?
 Sit down and rest.
 Back aching?
 Sit down and rest.
 Muscles cramping?
 Sit down and rest.
 Walt Disney World is a very, VERY large resort.
 You will, easily, walk 8-20 miles per day.
 That is without backtracking.
 Wear very comfortable shoes, but even with the best shoes, you still need to rest…..even if it is for 5-10 minutes.
 Here are some suggestions on how to rest and rejuvenate while being entertained.

 It is best to figure out the basics of your days.
 What parks are more important to you to spend the most time at?
 Can you split 2 parks into one day?
 Start with the basics, but don’t have it etched in stone until you nail down your dining reservations.
 Almost all of my days changed, because of where I was able to get dining reservations on certain days, but I still kept the basics in the back of my head when revising my itinerary.
 Then, you will be able to see if you can take advantage of “Extra Magic Hours”.
-If going to WDW for less than 4 days, click here for All Access Disney‘s Facebook Group’s choices based on who is in your vacation party.
+If going to WDW for less than 4 days, click here for All Access Disney‘s Facebook Group’s theme park choices based on who is in your vacation party.

 It is no secret that Disney is expensive, but staying in a Disney hotel does have benefits that you cannot get if you stay off Disney property.
 Plus, with the extras you have to pay for staying off property, how much is the difference?
 Plus, look at Walt Disney World’s site for specials.
 There may be discounts offered during the times you want to go.
 Click here for the Pros and Cons With Staying On or Off WDW Property.